osmandapp/web/main/docs/user/search/search-poi.md

 *Custom POI filter* includes sets of amenity categories consisting of relevant values.
 OsmAnd allows you to collect and combine the required POI types from one or more suggested categories.

-To create your own filters to find the places, you are looking for on the map, you need to select all the categories and subcategories of interest, [save](#save-new-custom-filters), and then [edit](#edit-an-existing-filter) if necessary.
-You may not save the filtered data, but only view it by tapping the *Show* button.
-But then, all your actions will be canceled when you switch to other searches or exit the search tool.
+To create custom filters for finding places on the map, select relevant categories and subcategories of interest.
+You can [save](#save-new-custom-filters) these filters for later use or [edit](#edit-an-existing-filter) them if needed.
+Alternatively, you can view the filtered data without saving by tapping the *Show* button.
+However, note that if you don't save the filters, all selections will be canceled once you switch searches or exit the search tool.

 - Each amenity category contains a list of available generic values for POI types.
 - You have the option to select or deselect them individually by tapping the field of the type you are interested in.
 - *Select all* - to do this, select the toggle button.
-- And refine the list by excluding unnecessary ones - start typing the suggested name in the *Search for POI types* field.
+- Refine the list by excluding unnecessary ones - start typing the suggested name in the *Search for POI types* field.

 #### Categories and their Filters

 1. **<Translate android="true" ids="amenity_type_administrative"/>**.
-Includes 25 types: *Allotments, Atoll, Borough, City, City block, Country, Courthouse, Customs, Diplomatic office, Farm, Government, Hamlet, Island, Islet, Isolated dwelling, Locality, Neighbourhood, Police, Prison, Quarter, Residential area, Suburb, Town, Town hall, Village*.
+Includes 25 types: *Allotments, Atoll, Borough, City, City block, Country, Courthouse, Customs, Diplomatic office, Farm, Government, Hamlet, Island, Islet, Isolated dwelling, Locality, Neighbourhood, Police, Prison, Quarter, Residential area, Suburb, Town, Townhall, Village*.

 2. **Сhristmas**.
 Includes 5 types types of filters:
     *Christmas event, Christmas market, Christmas pyramid, Christmas shop, Christmas tree*.

 3. **<Translate android="true" ids="amenity_type_education"/>**.
-Includes 16 types: *Allotments, Atoll, Borough, City, City block, Country, Courthouse, Customs, Diplomatic office, Farm, Government, Hamlet, Island,Islet, Isolated dwelling, Locality, Neighbourhood, Police, Prison, Quarter, Residential area, Suburb, Town, Town hall, Village*.
+Includes 16 types: *Allotments, Atoll, Borough, City, City block, Country, Courthouse, Customs, Diplomatic office, Farm, Government, Hamlet, Island, Islet, Isolated dwelling, Locality, Neighbourhood, Police, Prison, Quarter, Residential area, Suburb, Town, Townhall, Village*.

 4. **<Translate android="true" ids="amenity_type_emergency"/>**.
 Includes 14 types of filters.